Proton Therapy for Pediatric Cancer

 Cancer in children is typically treated with radiation, chemotherapy, surgery or a combination of the three.
 Though traditional radiation can effectively defeat childhood cancers, it can also cause developmental delays and other problems.
 Because children’s bodies are still growing and developing, these risks are heightened.

-Proton therapy can be more precisely controlled, so physicians are able to target and kill cancer cells while avoiding the surrounding healthy tissue.
+Proton therapy can be more precisely controlled, so physicians are able to target cancer cells while avoiding surrounding healthy tissue.
 This medical advancement is especially promising for children whose growing bodies need protection.
 By limiting exposure, proton therapy may decrease risk for radiation-induced secondary cancers, learning disabilities and growth abnormalities.

 Cancers We Target with Proton Therapy